 Thought for Food.

-Stanley Tucci outdoes himself with his debut film BIG NIGHT, the poignant, funny story of two Italian brothers risking it all on one feast that might save their failing Italian restaurant.
+Stanley Tucci outdoes himself with his directorial debut BIG NIGHT, the poignant, funny story of two Italian brothers risking it all on one feast that might save their failing Italian restaurant.

 Tucci is everything to BIG NIGHT.
 He is co-writer (with his cousin Joseph Tropiano), co-director (with Campbell Scott), and star.
 Even his lead character, Secondo, has many roles – manager, cook and frontman for his authentic Italian restaurant on the Jersey shore.
 As a recent American immigrant, Secondo is trying to make the restaurant work by offering only bona fide Italian cuisine, but customers would rather flock to the generic Americanized Italian restaurant across the way, Pascal’s.